Amsterdam/vergunningcheck/README.md

 If you want to contribute to this project please read [CONTRIBUTING.md](CONTRIBUTING.md)

+## Prepare a release

+Run `npm run prepare` commit changes if needed and `npm run release`.

-## Releasing
+## Publish a release

 We use lerna-changelog to automatically generate our [CHANGELOG.md](CHANGELOG.md), so you'll need a [personal access token](https://github.com/settings/tokens) for the GitHub API with the public_repo scope for public repositories.

 Add `export GITHUB_AUTH=...` to your profile (eg: `.zshrc`).

-- Run `npm run release`.
+- Run `npm run publish`
-- Create [a new PR](https://github.com/Amsterdam/vergunningcheck/compare/master...develop) from release to master on GitHub.
+- Create [a new PR](https://github.com/Amsterdam/vergunningcheck/compare/master...release) from release to master on GitHub
-- After the merge and deploy, manually verify the changes on ACC.
+- After the merge the relase will be deployed to acceptance, manually verify the changes
-- Approve the deploy to production in Jenkins.
+- Approve the release to production in Jenkins

 ## Tech stack